Haraj-backend/hex-monscape/README.md

 ## Attribution

 The monster characters used in this project is designed by [Freepik](http://www.freepik.com).
 To be exact we are using [this asset](https://www.freepik.com/free-vector/set-funny-monsters-hand-drawn-style_1933029.htm).

+The memes used in this project is generated using [this meme generator](https://imgflip.com/memegenerator).

+The project layout used in this project is inspired by [this repo](https://github.com/golang-standards/project-layout).

+## Contributing

+Got more idea on how to make this learning project more fun?
+Or maybe you found something that can be improved from this project?

+Feel free to contribute to this repo by opening issue or creating a pull request! 😃

 ## License